fkaduk/typeahead/specification.md

 ## expected behavior

 - users can create typeahead text inputs using the `typeaheadInput()` function
-- the `typeaheadInput()` function exposes core functionality of the `typeahead-standalone` JavaScript library, including:
+- the `typeaheadInput()` function exposes core functionality of the `typeahead-standalone` JavaScript library with dropdown suggestions
-    - independent control of hints and dropdown visibility
 - users can dynamically update typeahead choices and selected values using `updateTypeaheadInput()`, following `updateSelectInput()` behavior:
     - multiple rapid calls are batched and only the final state is sent to browser after the reactive cycle completes
 - default styling matches `selectInput` appearance and behavior